davidmokos/halns/README.md

 cd godeliver-planner/benchmarking/evaluation/benchmark_evaluator.py
 ```

 * Run the `run_benchmarking()` function to execute all planning algorithms against the evaluation dataset.
 With every produced solution, the visualization of the solution should automatically open as a new browser window.
 Also, the metrics are automatically pushed to our Firestore database.
+To properly work with Firestore, you need to put your Firebase private key into `godeliver-planner/config/godeliver-benchmarking-firebase-key.json`.
+To try our, please contact me.

 * To visualize the metrics uploaded to the Firestore database, run the following command from your virtual environment:
 ```bash